 “Please, you are the only one I can count on for this.”

-Luo Qingyang was a pretty and mild-scented alpha, a short woman with a round face, with skin goldened by sun and a face ripe with smiles.
+Luo Qingyang was a pretty and mild-scented qianyuan, a short woman with a round face, with her skin goldened by the sun and a face ripe with smiles.
 She had been the one to tell him, once, of Jiang Yanli’s secretive kindnesses.
 She had berated him for his uncouth attitude when he was but a boy in Gusu, when his words had come rude and hurtful for the purpose of having fifteen-year-old Wei Wuxian’s attention on him.